 - People who are decisive make a different set of decisions.

 - People who know how to manage fear make a different set of decisions.

 - People who value themselves make a different set of decisions.

 “In leadership, life and all things it’s far wiser to judge people by their deeds than their speech – their track record rather than their talk”

 Conscious Leaders Aligned Decisions

 The universe exists for the wellbeing of all, but her gifts must be enjoyed without greed.
 Taking more than your share is theft, and will only eventually backfire.
 The solution to true sustainability doesn’t lie with new technology, but rather with relying on the natural “technology” that is the universe.
 It is by learning from the Earth that we can regenerate the Earth.
-We must become students of Mother Earth, not try and dominate her.
+We must become students of Mother Earth, not try to dominate her.
 When we practice agriculture in unison with the Earth’s ecological processes aligned with the ecological laws of nature and the Earth, we evolve agriculture of care for the land, and for the soil.
 We participate in the process of regenerating the seed and biodiversity, soil and water.
+This way of thinking overlays into organisations as living systems, and business as a force for good in a world that thrives.
 Choose today to become a conscious regenerative leader and do your part in co-creating a New Earth.
-Together, we rise.
+Together, we rise!